anishjha93/zerocode-wiki/What-is-Zerocode-Testing.md

 Advantages of Declarative Testing
 ===
-+ Instead of writing code to achieve the testing goals, we write the test intentions in a defined structure.<br/>
++ Instead of writing code to achieve the testing goals, we write the test intentions including _assertions_.<br/>

-+ Here the framework, behind the scene, generates the necessary code to do the job for us.
++ Here the framework, behind the scene, generates the necessary code to do the job for us e.g. API calls, DB calls etc.

 + In this style we attempt to minimize or eliminate side effects by describing what the `test` must accomplish in terms of the business functionality, rather than describe how to accomplish it via programming or coding.

 <br/>

-> That makes all things a lot easy and clean.
+> That makes the automation a lot easy and clean.

 <br/>